Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

     - Unique reviewed object identifier in the form of URI.
     - MUST be a Major type 3 (a text string) representing a [valid URI](https://tools.ietf.org/html/rfc3986).
 SHOULD comply with one of supported URI schemes (see Mangrove core URI schemes).

 Review MUST include either `rating` or `opinion` key, which means it MAY omit one of them.
-These keys when included MUST have values as follows:
+These keys, when included, MUST have values as follows:
 - `rating`
     - Number indicating how likely the reviewer is to recommend the object.
     - MUST be a Major type 0 (an unsigned integer) in the range from `1` to `100`.